Internship Opportunities Cabinet Openings

 - Some experience with website management (Content Management Systems and databases) is desirable, but not required

 - Knowledge of a second language is desirable, but not required

 We also offer opportunities for international students seeking experience volunteering in an American office environment.
 International interns must be at least 21 years old.

 Interested students should submit a cover letter and résumé to Alexis Gordon at email@example.com.
 Only those candidates being invited for an interview will be contacted.

-Cabinet members are appointed to serve three-year terms by the Mayor, City Council, or City Manager.
+Cabinet members are appointed to serve three-year terms by the Mayor or City Council.
 Individuals are appointed under the following categories: Business, Education, Ethnic/Cultural, Non-Profit, and an "Open" category.
-To find out if there are any current openings on the board please click here.
-A City Boards and Commissions application form must be completed and filed with the City Clerk's Office to be considered for appointment.
+To find out if there are any current openings on the Cabinet please click here.
+A City Boards and Commissions application must be completed and filed with the City Clerk's Office to be considered for appointment.